tinymce/tinymce-docs/plugins/powerpaste.md

 ### Why are some images or elements from Microsoft Word not appearing?

 Some "images" in Microsoft Word cannot be represented as image files in a HTML document, such as: charts, drawings, and "Word Art".
 PowerPaste may not be able to paste these items into the {{site.productname}} editor, because they were not represented as HTML-compatible images on the clipboard.
+Microsoft Word also allows some formats on images that cannot be represented in HTML, such as wrap and inline.

 Microsoft Word can also create content that cannot be accurately recreated in HTML, such as columns, page headers and page footers.
 Some of these elements may not be copied to the clipboard by Microsoft Word, such as page headers and footers.